 Here on the blog, we’ve made gluten free chocolate cake with cooked quinoa before (with remarkable success), but we’ve cooked the quinoa.
 I know it’s meant to be made with “leftover” quinoa, but I rarely make the stuff so I don’t ever have that on hand.

 When you want to bake flourless, you do need something to form the base of the baked good.
-In the past, we’ve used nut butters like in these Flourless Chocolate Peanut Butter Muffins.
-To make a Flourless Vanilla Muffin, we used cashews as a base since they have a much more neutral flavor than peanut butter.
+In the past, we've used nut butters like in these Flourless Chocolate Peanut Butter Muffins.
+To make a Flourless Vanilla Muffin, we used cashews as a base since they have a much more neutral flavor than peanut butter, and to make a classic flourless chocolate cake, we use melted butter and chocolate as a base.

 This time, we’re soaking raw white quinoa in water overnight (for about 12 hours, but up to 24) before blending it with oil, eggs, and vanilla.
 Once the quinoa is soaked and drained, it can be used in this recipe or the chocolate cake recipe and will keep in a sealed container in the refrigerator for at least 4 days.